 Marc Dosogne, Boys & Girls Club of Oshkosh

-Lisa Schneider, Housing Partnership of the Fox Cities
+Lisa Schneider, formerly with Housing Partnership of the Fox Cities

 John Weyenberg, Greater Fox Cities Area Habitat for Humanity